Blog Layout

 To begin with, an agency should be clear about what the reporting requirements are for each type of force used.

-California Department of Justice recommends dividing use of force into three levels to provide peace officers with a clear understanding of what to expect in the review process when that level of force occurs.
 These levels are for reporting and review only and not intended as a force continuum for the application of force.
-An example of this can be found on pages 36-44 of California DOJ's Review of the Sacramento Police Department, which you can find in the additional resources of this video.
+An example of this can be found on pages 36-44 of California DOJ's Review of the Sacramento Police Department.

 And third, a clear process for the flow of paperwork and disposition of the investigation should be implemented.
 Officers should be clear about what's going to happen after they write their report.